Officials break ground on new, state-of-the-art West Las Vegas Library

 Nevada Public Radio

-By Kristen DeSilva
+by Kristen DeSilva

 Hundreds of people usually don’t turn out at a ceremony announcing a new library, but that was the case in the Historic Westside Tuesday.
 Officials broke ground on the new West Las Vegas Library, slated to open in fall 2025.